Good water for brewing loose leaf tea

 Water The Chinese say, “Water is the mother of tea.”
 Good water can elevate the taste of bad tea, and poor water can diminish good tea flavor.
 Depending on your location, filtered water is typically best.

-Try brewing green and white tea (~ 170°F) when your kettle starts to rumble, but before the sound deepens.
+Try brewing loose leaf green and white tea (~170°F) when your kettle starts to rumble, but before the sound deepens.
 You can also let boiled water sit for a few minutes, or add a little cold water.
 If you experiment and then note how your tea responds, you’ll find your method.

-Most botanicals (also known as herbal) prefer boiling (212°F) water.
+Most botanicals (or herbal teas) prefer boiling (212°F) water.
 The flavor intensifies with time, so steeping time can vary depending on your preference.
 Some botanicals improve the longer they steep.
 Follow your taste buds.

-Steeping Device Loose leaf tea will expand while steeping, so use a vessel with plenty of space, you’ll get a better flavor.
-Try steeping more than once: many teas are good for two or more steeps, even some large-leaf black teas.
+Steeping Device Loose leaf tea will expand while brewing.
+Use a vessel with plenty of space, you’ll get a better flavor.
+Try brewing more than once: many teas are good for two or more steeps, especially large-leaf teas.

 Storage Light and air degrade tea quality.
 Press the air out of your storage bag, your tea will stay fresh longer.